olambo/vi-viz/README.md

 ### Issues and future enhancements

 The plugin is not expanding to `<` or `>` However you can still surround with these if you select a region.
 Html tags are not currently supported.
-The plugin currently does not expand to quotes, brackets over multiple lines
+The plugin currently does not surround on quotes, brackets etc over multiple lines.

+An operator to allow surround by arbitrary text, is a work in progress, Block mode is a wip using vim's search and replace.

 ### Dependencies